We never really noticed the subtle Parkinsons Symptoms our father had.

 Exactly how they form and what damage they cause is now being studied.

--The rate of progression of Parkinsons symptoms can be slowly over the years with minor impairment, or it can quickly become quite disabling.
+-The rate of progression of Parkinsons symptoms can be slow over the years with minor impairment, or it can quickly become quite disabling.

-The symptoms of Parkinsons usually start on one side of the body and the intensity will be worse on this side, even after both sides are affected.
+Parkinson's symptoms usually start on one side of the body and the intensity will be worse on this side, even after both sides are affected.

 -Bradykinesia: The most common symptom of Parkinsons, bradykinesia is simply a slower muscle response to movement.

-People with Parkinsons have a diminished ability to start (Akinesia) and to continue on with normal everyday body movements, and an impaired capability to adjust the body's position.
+People with Parkinson's have a diminished ability to start (Akinesia) and to continue on with normal everyday body movements, and an impaired ability to adjust the body's position.